China extends deal with Vatican on bishops by two years | Law-Order

 China extends deal with Vatican on bishops by two years

-The accord gives the pope the final say over the appointment of Chinese bishops, and the Chinese government allows all of them, including those hailing from a state-backed Church, to recognise the pope's authority.
-Signed two years ago, it expired on Thursday.
-The U.S. State Department and conservative Catholics say the Vatican has sold out to the communist government by agreeing the deal.
+The accord gives the pope the final say over the appointment of Chinese bishops, while the Chinese government allows all of them, including those hailing from a state-backed Church, to recognise the pope's authority.
+Signed two years ago, the original deal was to expire on Thursday.
+The U.S. State Department and conservative Catholics say the Vatican has sold out to the communist government by agreeing the deal, especially at a time when they say religious freedom is coming under attack by the Chinese government.

-Many believe it will eventually lead to diplomatic relations with Beijing, meaning that the Vatican would have to sever ties with Taiwan.
-The Vatican Secretary of State said Wednesday that talk of diplomatic relations was premature.

-"The two sides will continue to keep in close communication and consultation, and continue to push forward the process of improving relations," foreign ministry spokesman Zhao Lijian told a press briefing.
+"The two sides will continue to keep in close communication and consultation, and continue to push forward the process of improving relations," Chinese foreign ministry spokesman Zhao Lijian told a press briefing.
+Chinese-claimed Taiwan, which maintains formal diplomatic relations with the Vatican, has long been nervous that eventually the Vatican will abandon it and switch ties to Beijing.

+However, the Vatican Secretary of State said on Wednesday that talk of diplomatic relations was premature.
+Taiwan's Foreign Ministry said that according to its information, the Vatican and China did not re-sign the agreement, but "reached a tacit understanding to extend the original agreement for another two years and maintain its experimental nature to evaluate the results".

+The Vatican has publicly stated on numerous occasions that the provisional agreement with China only deals with pastoral issues and does not touch upon diplomatic or political matters, the ministry added.
+"Taiwan will continue to advance cooperation with the Holy See and the Catholic Church to jointly safeguard the core values of religious freedom and support those who are persecuted for their faith," it said.

 - READ MORE ON: